Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Background

-We provide the intermediate process in Appendix~\ref{appx:theoretical-details-of-tpe:section}.
-The algorithm is detailed in Algorithm~\ref{main:background:alg:tpe-algo}.
-Lines~\ref{main:background:line:tpe-algo-start}--\ref{main:background:line:tpe-algo-end} are the main routine of TPE.
-In each iteration, we first calculate the algorithm parameters of TPE and then pick the configuration with the best acquisition function value based on samples from the KDE built by the better group $p(\xv|\Dl)$.
-Note that we can guarantee the global convergence of TPE~\shortcite{watanabe2023speeding} if we use the $\epsilon$-greedy algorithm in Line~\ref{main:background:line:tpe-algo-greedy}, but we stick to the greedy algorithm as we assume quite a restrictive amount of budget ($\sim 200$ evaluations) in this paper.
+The intermediate process is provided in Appendix~\ref{appx:theoretical-details-of-tpe:section}.
+The main routine of the TPE algorithm lies in Lines~\ref{main:background:line:tpe-algo-start}--\ref{main:background:line:tpe-algo-end} of Algorithm~\ref{main:background:alg:tpe-algo}.
+Each iteration repeats the TPE algorithm parameter calculations and the selection of the next configuration based on the acquisition function.
+The selection candidates are sampled from the KDE built by the better group $p(\xv|\Dl)$.
+Although the global convergence of TPE is guaranteed when the $\epsilon$-greedy algorithm is used in Line~\ref{main:background:line:tpe-algo-greedy} as shown by \shortciteA{watanabe2023speeding}, this paper focuses on the greedy algorithm due to our assumption of a restrictive budget ($\sim 200$ evaluations).